Docker Interview Questions and Answers

 Docker containers contain the package for an application and its constraints co-operatively in containers which enables the user to run an application in any environment with version compatibility.
 Docker containers do not need any infrastructure whereas it can be run on any predefined infrastructure.
 It also runs on any cloud regardless of its type.

-- Virtual machines also provides custom features to the user
+Virtual machines also provide custom features to the user

 sudo docker run –it centos /bin/bash